All About Webs of Rebellion and Its Author

 Beginning in February 2020, after years of being "different," I realized I was not straight, and not gay, but asexual and biromantic.
 That was the beginning of yet another self-discovery journey that I hope to share and bring awareness to.

 There are a lot of different types of privilege that exist, and some people get upset if you point out the fact that they have privilege.
 But most of us do have an advantage over someone else in at least one category, some people more than one.
-I don't have the privilege of being wealthy, Christian, or a man, but I do "blend in" well even in the areas where I'm in the minority.
+I don't have the privilege of being wealthy, Christian, or a man, but I do "blend in" well, even in the areas where I'm in the minority.
 I only wear a hijab part-time, so when I take it off, you can't tell I'm a minority religion.
-I'm LGBTQIA, but since I currently want to stay single and most of my past relationships have been with men, if I didn't tell you, you wouldn't know I'm not straight.
-My skin is pale, and though I'm tomboyish, I am (and give the appearance of) a cis woman.
+I'm LGBTQIA, but since I currently want to stay single and most of my past relationships have been with men, you probably wouldn't know I'm not straight if I didn't tell you.
+My skin is white, and though I'm gender non-conforming as well as queer, most would assume I'm cishet based on nothing but appearance.
 And I know that it's my responsibility to not only recognize the privileges I do have, but to use them to make my voice heard.
-I also view it as my responsibility to educate, and bring awareness to the aspects of myself that are not as widely accepted, so that others who come after me might have it a little easier.